Food Allergies-New Understanding

 - Other; muscle aches, dark circles under the eyes, sweating

-The foods most commonly associate with anaphylactic reactions are peanuts, shellfish, tree nuts, and fish.
+The foods most commonly associated with anaphylactic reactions are peanuts, shellfish, tree nuts, and fish.
 People with known anaphylactic reactions carry a kit containing injectable adrenaline (epinephrine) and an oral antihistamine in case of accidental exposure.

 Some allergy symptoms with viruses have responded to chiropractic care.
-Alternative treatments are also being done by the Nambudripad Allergy Elimination Technique which is based on curing the pathways of energy in the body using acupressure points and kinesiology.
+Alternative treatments are also being done by the Nambudripad Allergy Elimination Technique, which is based on curing the pathways of energy in the body using acupressure points and kinesiology.

-If you or your child is exhibiting these types of symptoms the best thing to do is see a board certified allergist.
+If you or your child is exhibiting these types of symptoms the best thing to do is see a board-certified allergist.
 They can do the proper testing and start treatment as necessary.
 There is a wide variety of treatments depending on the type of symptoms you are exhibiting.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.